echobind/playbook/source/4-outro.md

 \begin{large}

-Thanks for reading.
+Thanks for reading our playbook.

 We can’t wait to see what we get to build with you.

 \end{large}